Mental Health Services Definitions

 Mental health assessment involves the integration of information from multiple sources, such as personal and medical history, description of current symptoms and problems, and sometimes other information such as psychological test results.
 All mental health professionals do some level of assessment when providing services to clients, and may use checklists or inventories to assess traits or symptoms.
 The interview during the first meeting with a mental health professional is structured to gain information used for assessment.
 Assessment is an ongoing process.
 The aims of assessment are to provide a diagnosis, to determine an individual's level of function or disability, to help plan and direct the appropriate services, and to measure the outcome of the services or treatment intervention.

 Students who are not in crisis may have emotional concerns that are keeping them from functioning adequately in their daily lives.
-Solution-focused therapy is available to help individuals address their current, most troubling concerns.
-If the student may benefit from longer-term therapy or a psychiatric consultation, or the student is leaving TCC, referrals will be offered to mental health professionals in the Tallahassee community.
-Some students may be further helped by other student services, such as Career Services or Disability Support Services.
+Counseling is available to help individuals address their current, most troubling concerns.
+If the student may benefit from services not offered in Mental Health Services, such as a certain therapy or psychiatric consultation, or if the student is leaving TCC, referrals will be offered to mental health professionals in the Tallahassee community.
+Some students may be further helped by other student services at TCC, such as Career Services or Disability Support Services.